An Automatic Finite-Sample Robustness Metric: When Can Dropping a Little Data Make a Big Difference?: The dependence in thetafun_accuracy is tight

-To quantify this sensitivity, one could consider every possible fraction $1-\alpha$ of the data, and re-run the original analysis on all of these data subsets.
-But this direct implementation is computationally prohibitive.\footnote{Indeed, \citet{young2019consistency} finds it computationally prohibitive to re-run their analysis when leaving out every possible subset of two data points.} Consider a small data set with $N=100$ data points and $\alpha = 0.05$.
-If the original data analysis took one second to run, this proposal would take over 871 days to run; see \secref{LIF} for more detail.
-The computation is dramatically more expensive in larger data sets.
-So instead of directly re-running the data analysis over these data subsets, we instead propose to use an approximation.
-Our approximation works for common estimators --- including GMM, OLS, IV, and MLE.
-Roughly, we give each data point a weight and apply a Taylor expansion in the weights (\secref{setup} and \secref{ALIF}).
-We show that our approximation is fast, automatable, and easy to use (\secref{implementation}).
-In particular, our approximation does not require running any additional data analyses beyond the original.
+To quantify this sensitivity, one could consider every possible $1-\alpha$ fraction of the data, and re-run the original analysis on all of these data subsets.
+But this direct implementation is computationally prohibitive.\footnote{Indeed, \citet{young2019consistency} finds it computationally prohibitive to re-run their analysis when leaving out every possible subset of two data points.
+To illustrate, consider an analysis that takes 1 second to run; checking removal of every 4 data points from a data set of size 400 would take over 33 years.
+See \secref{MIP} for more detail.} We propose a fast approximation that works for common estimators---including Generalized Methods of Moments (GMM), Ordinary Least Squares (OLS), Instrumental Variables (IV), Maximum Likelihood Estimators (MLE), Variational Bayes (VB), and all minimizers of smooth empirical loss (\secref{AMIP}).
+Computation of the approximation is fast, automatable, and easy to use, and we provide an \textsf{R} package on GitHub called ``zaminfluence.''\footnote{\url{https://github.com/rgiordan/zaminfluence}.
+The name stands for ``Z-estimator approximate maximum influence.'' }

+Our approximation is based on the classical ``influence function,'' which has been used many times in the literature to assess sensitivity to dropping one or a small number of datapoints (a discussion of related work can be found in \secref{related_work} below).
+However, prior work focused on outlier detection and visual diagnostics and considered small numbers of removed datapoints.
+In contrast, we relate the effect of ablating a non-vanishing proportion of datapoints to classical inference, with an interest in generalizing to unseen populations rather than detection of gross outliers, and analyze the accuracy of the empirical influence function as an approximation to leaving out a fixed proportion of data.